cregox/cregox.github.io/pay/pay.md

 perhaps you'll want to [get in touch](/contact) and give us some feedback as well.

-as of today (dec 2019), there's no silver bullet way to send money to someone over the web:
+i believe that as of today (dec 2019) there's still no simple unique way to send money to someone over the web, so:

 <details>
   <summary markdown="span">perhaps the easiest way for you today is **transfer wise**.</summary>